 - Liability coverage: Liability insurance covers damages incurred by others.
 If you are sued by someone who was injured on your property, this protection helps to cover the injured party’s medical costs and lost wages, as well as your own legal expenses.

-- Coverage of other structures: This coverage option pays for the replacement or repair of structures not attached to your home, like a detached garage, fence or shed.
+- Coverage of other structures: This coverage option pays for the replacement or repair of structures not attached to your home, like a detached garage, fence, or shed.

 - Personal property coverage: Catastrophes can affect more than just your home.
-This is used to cover losses such as clothing, electronics and furniture.
+This is used to cover losses such as clothing, electronics, and furniture.

-- Dwelling coverage: In the event of fire and smoke, flood, lightning, wind, hail, this coverage can help to cover the costs of repairing or rebuilding your house.
+- Dwelling coverage: In the event of fire and smoke, flood, lightning, wind, or hail, this coverage can help to cover the costs of repairing or rebuilding your house.

 At Fuicelli & Lee, we know how insurance agencies operate.
-We fight for the rights of property owners and we aren’t intimidated by insurance agency legal teams.
+We fight for the rights of property owners, and we aren’t intimidated by insurance agency legal teams.
 If you have a dispute with your insurer, contact us today.

 More than other types of insurance, health coverage has the potential to make life or death decisions for their policyholders.
 In an effort to avoid their responsibilities, some insurance companies wrongly claim: